rodrigomafei/Ebanx.net/README.md

 # Ebanx.net
-Is a .net library from [Ebanx Payments](https://developers.ebanxpagamentos.com/)
+It's a .net library for [Ebanx Payments](https://developers.ebanxpagamentos.com/) implementation.

 # Start
 ### Install in your project